 Records Retention.
-As part of the Company's due diligence compliance process, the Company, with the assistance of its third party data collection and aggregation partner retains relevant documentation in an electronic database.
+As part of the Company's due diligence compliance process, the Company retains relevant documentation in an electronic database.

 Third Party Audits.
 The Company does not have a direct relationship with 3TG smelters and refiners and does not perform or direct audits of these entities that may be within its supply chain.
 The Company does, however, rely on industry efforts to influence smelters and refineries to get audited and certified through the Conflict-Free Sourcing Initiative's Conflict-Free Smelter Program.